rasmus-kirk/nixarr/README.md

 ```

 It is possible, _but not recommended_, to run the "*Arrs" behind a VPN,
 because it can cause rate limiting issues.
-Generally, you should use VPN on
-transmission and maybe jellyfin, depending on your setup.

 ## Options